hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 #### Launch IIN Agents

 You need to launch one IIN agent for each organization.
-To launch an IIN agent within a Docker container using a :
+To launch an IIN agent within a Docker container using a:
 1. You can use [weaver-iin-agent](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-iin-agent) image.
 2. Before starting the IIN agent container, you need to customize the container configuration, which you can do by simply creating a folder (let's call it `iin_agent_config_<orgname>`) and configuring the following files in it:
   - `config.json`: This contains settings used to connect to a Fabric network organization and its CA. A sample is given below: